 Let’s take an example to crystallize the understanding:

-Thus, the correct figures can be determined by applying the formula systematically.
+Taxpayers can determine the correct figures by systematically applying the formula.

 What Are The Compliance Standards For TDS In GSTR-7 Part 2 Calculations?